 Hall Usage Update

-With the recent renovations to the Church Hall a revised list of Users is now shown below
+With the 2019 renovations to the Church Hall a revised list of Users is now shown below

 Below is a list of Groups using the Church Hall.
 For further details see the links below.